krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ### Installation steps
-(🚧 NB: files will be uploaded this weekend after final testing 🚧) (HMI is only available for US NSPanels only at this stage)
+(HMI is only available for US NSPanels only at this stage)

 *🔹 Flashing the ESPHome YAML template:
-  * Download a copy of the template ESPHome YAML configuration file and fill in your details from your backup configuration into the `substitutions:` section at the top of the file.
+  * Download a copy of the template `ESPHome_Nextion_Handler_template.yaml` configuration file and fill in your details from your backup configuration into the `substitutions:` section at the top of the file.
+(Leaving `ha_prefix: nsp1` will make the automation template easier later on.)
-  * Using ESPHome addon page in Home Assistant validate the file before installing it to the NSPanel.
+  * Validate the file before installing it to the NSPanel (from the ESPHome addon page in Home Assistant ).
-  * Once the ESPHome installation is complete, check that NSPanel entities are showing up properly in HA.
-You will later need the enitity_ids for `Trigger`, `HA Act`, `HA Set1 & 2` (from the device page), and `ESPHome: nsp1_send_command` (from `Developer Tools | SERVICES`).
+  * Once the ESPHome installation is complete, the NSPanel device page in HA to make sure the entities are showing up properly.
+If you changed `ha_prefix: nsp1` (above), you will later need to get the enitity_ids for `Trigger`, `HA Act`, `HA Set1 & 2` (from the device page), and `ESPHome: nsp1_send_command` (from `Developer Tools | SERVICES`).
 And you will use the `TFT upload button` to flash the Nextion TFT UI file.

 *🔹 Home Assistant python script:
-  * Copy the downloaded `nextion_handler.py` script into the ```<config>/python_scripts/``` folder of your Home Assistant device.
+  * Copy the downloaded `nextion_handler.py` script into the `<config>/python_scripts/` folder of your Home Assistant device.
-  * If you have never used Python scripts in Home Assistant before, you will have to add a line ```python_script:``` to your ```configuration.yaml```.  ([See HA page on Python scripts](https://www.home-assistant.io/integrations/python_script/).)
+  * If you have never used Python scripts in Home Assistant before, you will have to add a line `python_script:` to your `configuration.yaml`.  ([See HA page on Python scripts](https://www.home-assistant.io/integrations/python_script/).)
-  * Add the automation template from the `HA_automation.yaml` file to your own HA configuration (editing the NSPanel entity_ids to match those you noted above if you set a prefix other than `NSP1`).
+  * Add the automation template from the `HA_automation.yaml` file to your own HA configuration (editing the NSPanel entity_ids to match those you noted above if you set a prefix other than `nsp1`).
-  * In the `widgets:` section of the automation, add a couple of your own entities to the list as `  - entity: light.kitchen` to get started (you can edit these whenever you want) and `reload automations` for HA to recognise the changes.
+  * In the `widgets:` section of the automation, add one of your own entities to the list as `  - entity: light.kitchen` to get started.
+Start with just one to make sure the installation worked.
+You can edit these whenever you want, then `reload automations` for HA to recognise the changes.
+Some suggestions are already in the template, commented out, for you to replace with your own entities later on.

 *🔹 Nextion Widget UI TFT file:
-  * Copy the downloaded Widget UI TFT file into the location you specified in the `tft_url` of your ESPHome configuration, and rename it to match the filename you set.
-Then press the `TFT upload button` on the device's page in Home Assistant (that we referred to and located above).
+  * Copy the downloaded `Widget UI TFT file` into the location you specified in the `tft_url` of your ESPHome configuration, and rename it to match the filename you set.
+Then press the `TFT upload button` on the NSPanel's device page in Home Assistant (that you located before).
   * Wait for the NSPanel to flash and reboot with the new UI.
 (You may have to reboot both HA and the NSPanel after the first installation.)

+Whenever you change your widgets list (including the first start) it will take a little bit longer for each page to refresh the first time after that as it reconfigures itself.
+If it gets stuck, open the settings menu (swipe down and close it by swiping down again), which will help to read the new list.

 </details>